5th Floor, Brigade Towers,

-The Indian Seed Market is segmented by Crop Type (Row Crops - Rice, Wheat, Maize, Millet, Cotton, and Other Row Crops, and Vegetables - Onion, Tomato, and Other Vegetables).
+The Indian Seed Market is segmented by Product type into hybrid seeds, conventional seeds, and varietal seeds, by Crop Type into Row Crops - Rice, Wheat, Maize, Millet, Cotton, and Other Row Crops, and Vegetables - Onion, Tomato, and Other Vegetables.

 The report defines the Indian seed sector, in terms of end-users.
-The scope of the study encompasses the analysis of major crops (area harvested, production, and sales), along with competitive analysis, which will include the profiles of major players (company overview, product portfolio, key developments, such as merger and acquisition, product innovation, and R&D) operating in the market.
-For the purpose of this report, the seeds used for sowing have been considered for market estimations and forecast.
+The scope of the study encompasses the analysis of major crops along with competitive analysis, which will include the profiles of major players (company overview, product portfolio, key developments, such as merger and acquisition, product innovation, and R&D) operating in the market.
+For the purpose of this report, the seeds used for sowing have been considered for market estimations and forecasts.
 The market does not include seeds used for human or animal consumption.

 Report scope can be customized per your requirements.
 Click here.